briankoser/sfc-listeners-guide/episodes/0365-excavating-the-x-files-part-9.md

     lines:
       - b: I don't even know how you would grow bees in a dome.
 I mean, you don't grow bees...
       - m: That's true.
 You don't grow bees.
 We all know that.
-  - time: "1:17:01"
+real_life_xfile:
-    context: "Real-Life X-File: The Curse of MacBeth"
+  title: The Curse of MacBeth
+  time: "1:17:01"

 last_listen: 2021-02-02
 recommendation: no